-You’ve seen those cute rosemary Christmas trees at your local florist, supermarket and retail stores.
+You’ve seen those cute rosemary Christmas trees at your local florist, 1-800 Flowers, supermarkets and retail stores.
 They look like a perfect holiday hostess gift.
 And then you pick up a plant, inhale, and envision snipping off bits of the herb and baking fragrant rosemary focaccia.

 But hold the shopping cart: Will that tree live long enough to make a single loaf of bread?